-When a business, individual or other entity wants to use lyrics, musical arrangements, or recordings that are not their own property, permission is generally necessary.
-Failure to “clear” the rights to the desired work can lead to a litany of issues, potentially including litigation.
+When a business, individual, or other entity wants to use lyrics, musical arrangements, or recordings that are not their own property, permission is generally necessary.
+Failure to “clear” the rights to the desired work can lead to a litany of issues.
 Clearance can come in many forms, including simple permission, a non-exclusive license, a synchronization license, or an assignment of rights.

 - In what territories can the music be used?